bezkoder/spring-boot-login-example/README.md

 # Spring Boot Login example with Spring Security, MySQL and JWT
+Build a Spring Boot Login and Registration example (Rest API) that supports JWT with HttpOnly Cookie.
+You’ll know:

-- Appropriate Flow for User Login and Registration with JWT
+- Appropriate Flow for User Login and Registration with JWT and HttpOnly Cookies
 - Spring Boot Rest Api Architecture with Spring Security
 - How to configure Spring Security to work with JWT
 - How to define Data Models and association for Authentication and Authorization